Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 Sewn Through

-When baffles are sewn-through you have thousands to tens of thousands of microscopic holes all allowing heat to escape which is common in budget jackets.
+When baffles are sewn through, you have tens of thousands of microscopic holes, all allowing heat to escape, which is common in budget jackets.

-The good news is that this amount of stitching provides reinforcement to what would be a weak spot if not for the stitching, this could tear easily.
+The good news is that this amount of stitching reinforces what would be a weak spot if not for the stitching.
+This could tear easily.

 The bad news is that the heat loss can add up quickly, leaving you feeling cold even when your down jacket is fully lofted.

-To avoid the cold spots you will want to look for what is called “box-baffled” construction.
+To avoid the cold spots, you will want to look for “box-baffled” construction.

 Box Baffle

-With box baffles, there are no stitches going through the entire baffle from top to bottom.
+With a box baffle down jacket, no stitches go through the entire baffle from top to bottom.
 Instead, the baffles are sewn around the edges with an internal wall or “box” in the middle.

 This design provides more loft space for the down to fill, meaning more warmth with less weight.
-It also eliminates cold spots because there are no holes for heat to escape through.
+It also eliminates cold spots because there are no holes for heat to escape.

-If you see a down jacket that is advertising “sewn-through baffles” I tend to move on.
+If you see a down jacket advertising “sewn-through baffles,” I tend to move on.

 Bonded Baffle

 Bonded baffles are another way to avoid cold spots and heat loss.
-In this construction method, the baffles are glued or fused together instead of being sewn.
+The baffles are glued or fused together instead of sewn in this construction method.

 Outer Fabric Material

 The outer material helps provide extra protection to the down and can also add extra warmth.
-The most common material used for jackets on trails will be ripstop nylon as it is a good mix for durability and cost.
+The most common material used for jackets on trails is ripstop nylon, which is a good mix of durability and cost.

-Ripstop nylon is a lightweight and durable fabric that is often used in budget jackets.
-It is not as wind or water-resistant as some of the other materials but it is less expensive and still does a good job of protecting the down.
+Ripstop nylon is a lightweight and durable fabric often used in budget jackets.
+It is not as wind or water-resistant as some other materials, but it is less expensive and still protects the down.

 Pockets

-The most important thing to remember is that if the jacket doesn’t have a way to cinch down with some sort of cinch cord, you are likely to get cold air seeping in through the bottom.
+The most important thing to remember is that if the jacket doesn’t have a way to cinch down with some cinch cord, you will likely get cold air seeping in through the bottom.

 Hood Drawcords and Elastic

-Much like pockets the hood needs to have some sort of cinch cord or elastic to keep the cold air from coming in.
+Like pockets, the hood needs to have some cinch cord or elastic to keep the cold air from coming in.

-A well-designed hood will also have some sort of brim or bill to keep the rain and snow off your face.
+A well-designed hood will also have some brim or bill to keep the rain and snow off your face.

 Hem Drawcords

-This is one of the most important features of a down jacket, what good is all that warmth if cold air can just come up through the bottom and steal that important heat?
+This is one of the most essential features of a down jacket; what good is all that warmth if cold air can just come up through the bottom and steal that substantial heat?

 A good drawcord will be adjustable so you can cinch it down tight and keep the warmth in, and some even have a hem cinch cord lock to keep it from coming undone.

 Most will choose down due to the lighter general weight and the packability they offer.
-The ability to compress the jacket down to a much smaller size is important when trying to save space in your backpack.
+Compressing the jacket to a much smaller size is critical when trying to save space in your backpack.

-However, what really sets down apart is the warmth-to-weight ratio.
+However, what sets it apart is the warmth-to-weight ratio.
 Down can trap more heat per ounce than synthetic insulation, making it the clear choice for those looking to save weight without sacrificing warmth.

-The only downside to choosing a down jacket is that they fail to insulate when wet, so if you are hiking in an area where rain or consistent humidity is common, you might want to consider a synthetic jacket instead.
+The only downside to choosing a down jacket is that it fails to insulate when wet, so if you are hiking in an area where rain or consistent humidity is expected, you might want to consider a synthetic jacket instead.

 The main advantages of down feathers are that they’re lightweight, compressible, and very efficient at trapping heat.